DevelopersTree/awesome-kurds/README.md

 # Awesome Kurds [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-A curated list of awesome Kurds working in the IT industry to follow and meet.
+This is a curated list of awesome Kurds working in the IT industry to meet and follow.

 Feel free to follow [the contribution guidelines]() to add other awesome Kurds, including you!